AtsushiSakai/PythonRobotics/docs/modules/0_getting_started/1_what_is_python_robotics_main.rst

 This project has three main philosophies below:

-1. Easy to understand each algorithm's basic idea.
+Philosophy 1.
+Easy to understand each algorithm's basic idea.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The goal is for beginners in robotics to understand the basic ideas behind each algorithm.